avafloww/Grebuloff/README.md

 game in an incremental fashion.

 The core of Grebuloff is built in Rust and TypeScript.
-Plugins, while typically written in JavaScript or TypeScript, can be developed using any code that can run on the V8 engine, including WebAssembly.
+Plugins, while typically written in JavaScript or TypeScript, can be developed using any technology that can run on the V8 engine, including WebAssembly.

 ### How does Grebuloff relate to Dalamud?